-Contact an advocate or the SHARE program director (response within 24 hours).
+Contact a confidential advocate or the SHARE program director (response within 48 hours)

 Survivors of interpersonal violence have the right to choose who to talk with about their experiences, and what they want to do next.
 Please contact a confidential SHARE advocate to discuss these options & more: